My rating: 4 of 5 stars

 Critics may like to explain the novel’s portrayal of inevitable sexual failure with reference to what they presume to be Cather’s closeted lesbianism, but this is insulting (as if to say that lesbians could not love!).
 Think rather of what sexual renunciation meant to Cather’s literary models: James, Flaubert—and Virgil.
 The artist in their view may pay tribute to the worker and the mother, the soldier and the lover, but at the cost of becoming none of these.
 Art is the fire that purges the desire out of which families and nations are made.
 Every real poet is not Aeneas planting his flag but Dido burning on her pyre.

-* Politically, the novel could be said to endorse the conservative case for immigration.
+[*] Politically, the novel endorses the conservative case for immigration.
 The populist or nationalist cases against immigration, whether left or right, are based on claims that immigration harms the current populace economically or culturally, while the left-liberal case for immigration holds that individual and collective identity is sufficiently fluid and malleable to render the very concept of the nation untenable.
 Cather’s view is rather that America’s founding stock is enervated—either shut up in piously hypocritical small towns or mired in the complex triviality of the cities—and in need of quite literal new blood.
 Jim Burden himself, presumably a scion of Virginia planters, is portrayed as a great financial success and a participant in the country’s economic advancement as a lawyer for “one of the great Western railways,” yet he is caught in a childless and loveless marriage to a New York society hostess described as a kind of 1918 version of Lena Dunham; no wonder his only solace is his reminiscence of “the real women” of the immigrant communities with whom he used to dance the Nebraska nights away.
 Accordingly, Cather suggests, this enfeebled old order needs the refreshment of a people more vital in both labor and love if the country is not to sink into decadence.
 Note the implication that multiculturalism—like the very concept of culture itself, with its underlying organic (“cultivation”) and religious (“cult”) meanings—is inherently conservative.